 You may have used “Customer Service,” your brand name, or some other name as your “friendly from” in the past.
 However, during a natural disaster or pandemic, you may want to consider changing it for the time being.
 At the very least perform an A/B split test to see which friendly “from” generates a higher open rate.

 Your “from” address and reply-to address can still be customerservice@ or help@, but update the friendly “from” to a trusted name.

 During these difficult times your customers may be struggling emotionally or financially.
 So be sensitive with what you email during a disaster.
 Don’t make light of the situation, as you will see with some of the email examples below.

 Be super clear with your communications, this is not the time to be cute with your subject line or content.
 Use language that is sympathetic.
 This could actually be an opportunity to strengthen your relationship by establishing a stronger rapport with your customers.

 We know you’re in business to promote your services and make money.
 But when a natural disaster or pandemic first strikes, this may not be the best time, unless your business provides an answer to one of their immediate pain points.

-For example, it’s still appropriate for a grocery store to promote their sales during the COVID-19 pandemic, but they should be sensitive to how they communicate this email message.
+For example, during the COVID-19 pandemic it was appropriate for a grocery store to promote their sales, but they should be sensitive to how they communicate this email message.